 - There are three grey wolves living at Safari Niagara

-- The two females are Maggie and Lune.
+- The two females are Maggie and Luna.
 The male is named Rain

 Did you know?

-- Wolves are highly territorial and mark their domains with urine and feces.
-The size of the territory is based on the food supply.
-The smallest territory ever recorded was a pack in Minnesota that controlled only 13 square kilometres.
+- Grey wolves use scent marking and howling as means of communication.
+They use it to define their territory, identify other wolves, ward off intruders and to assemble the pack. smallest territory ever recorded was a pack in Minnesota that controlled only 13 square kilometres.
 The largest territory was in Alaska and covered 6272 square kilometres (2422 square miles).